NFL Thanksgiving Games 2025 RECAP!

 Derrick Henry continues.
 You know, he gave them a touchdown run early, and he's fine.

 He's fine, right?
-But they're not able to.
+But they're not able to,

-It's like there's no pivot right now.
+it's like there's no pivot right now.
 It's like, okay, we're going to have Derrick Henry drive, you know, handle the captain of the ship.

 It's like, you're going to sink or swim with Lamar and this offense getting it figured out.
 We're just, we're not there.

-And again, just like the Chiefs, it's almost like you've,
+And again, just like the Chiefs, it's almost like

 you've seen enough where it's like, I don't know if this team has that second gear this year.
+And if

-you get a little like ground down by the same teams involved all the time.
-We might want a totally different landscape of the AFC come January.
+You get a little like ground down by the same teams involved all the time.
+We might

+have a totally different landscape of the AFC come January.
 I love the season for that reason.

 There are, as Connor would say, there's new blood.

-You know, this is a critical juncture for the Ravens.
+This is a critical juncture for the Ravens.
 They've got the Steelers, then they play the Bengals again in Cincinnati, then the Patriots, and then the Packers, and then the Steelers.

 Like, that's a rough schedule.
 That could be bye-bye time.

-By the way, the Bengals had the ball for this game almost 39 minutes also.
-Just
+By the way, the Bengals had the ball for this game almost 39 minutes.
+Also, just

 I couldn't believe it, but I could.
 I mean, that's you through and through.